 Reaction & Thoughts:

 When Regina icily tells her husband (Herbert Marshall, The Letter), “I hope you die!
 I hope you die soon!
 I’ll be waiting for you to die!,” the age of disillusionment was born.
-On the surface, The Little Foxes is another well-crafted Hollywood period piece.
-However, framed in the context of pre-WWII, an era deeply immersed in naïve humanism, the film is a bit of a shocker.
+On the surface, Samuel Goldwyn’s The Little Foxes (from Song of Solomon‘s, “the little foxes that are ruining the vineyards, while our vineyards are in blossom”) is another well-crafted Hollywood period piece.
+However, framed in the context of pre-WWII, an era deeply immersed in naive humanism, the film is a bit of a shocker.
 It’s an abraded examination of the corruptibility of American capitalism.

 There is also an intriguing feminist subtext behind the story’s main theme of avarice.
 Regina and the weakling aunt Birdie, played by Patricia Collinge (Shadow of A Doubt), are clearly by-products of patriarchy — they represent extreme reactions to gender inequality.
 Interestingly, Regina‘s daughter, Alexandra (Teresa Wright, Mrs. Miniver), in a coming-of-age subplot, slowly becomes a composite of mother and aunt.
 Falling squarely in the middle of theses two extremes, Alexandra is the modern ideal of womanhood — strong, resolute, and compassionate.

-This absorbing, engrossing, highly entertaining drama has a collection of assured performances — everyone deserves an A+!
+This absorbing, engrossing, highly entertaining drama has a collection of assured performances — everyone deserves an A-plus!

 Davis’s performance — hilariously described by one film critic “as though she were balancing an Oscar on her high-coiffed head” — has been the source of endless debates.
 Wyler was dissatisfied with what she did with the role.
 Davis insisted that she simply played Regina as written.
 Personally, I thought she was sensational.
 I’m not exactly sure what Wyler had in mind, but the high quality of the final product is indisputable.
 Davis found a way to make Regina oddly appealing.
 She’s a morally reprehensible character, but you sort of understand where she is coming from — villains always work better when they have “a point.”